 There’s lots of guides on the internet to consent and so-forth, but relatively few that dive into hands-on implementation details.
 DataGrail is happy to describe two less-discussed aspects of a compliant GDPR programme: Data inventory and mapping and operationalizing GDPR requests.

 When speaking to companies, we’ve observed confusion surrounding how to perform data mapping and inventory.
 Often, legal teams possess a strong understanding of regulatory requirements and the goals of company operations but they don’t share the same knowledge of systems and data movements implemented across marketing and sales.

 As a modern business, it’s likely that you store more personal data, in more systems, than you’re aware of.
 This guide will help locate all of it.

-A straightforward manner of building a comprehensive data mapping is:
+A straightforward manner of building a comprehensive and automated data mapping is:

 - Start with your vendors list from accounts payable

 - For each system, have the actual purchaser inside your organization describe what they’re doing with the system and the associated data flows

 Pay close attention to these classes of high-risk systems:

 - Sales data systems: Used to enrich contacts you already have, and sometimes, to discover contact data.
 Be clear about which uses are allowed, and what consents are required.

 - Analytics / Conversion Rate Optimization tools: Used to monitor what people are doing on your site or in your application.
 Be very careful about what data is pushed into them, what actions are tracked, and what data movements are allowed per your Data Processing Agreement.